xonq/mycotools/mycotools/README.md

 handle running the script from the command line, as well as `main` function(s), which are importable modules executing the purpose of the script.
-This enables Mycotools to be a pipelining-friendly software suite, both from a command line and python scripting standpoint,  while also emphasizing the Unix philosophy for each script to *do one thing and do it well*.
+This enables Mycotools to be a pipelining-friendly software suite, both from a command line and python scripting standpoint.

 I *primarily* abide by the [functional programming paradigm](https://docs.python.org/3/howto/functional.html).
-I only create new class objects if 1) used frequently, 2) requires rigid formatting, and 3) *needs specific manipulations* that are cumbersome in default classes alone.
-Any code edits should follow this guideline and implement the functional paradigm.
+Furthermore, I only create new class objects if a task *needs specific manipulations* that are cumbersome in default classes alone.
+Any code edits should follow this guideline and adhere to the functional paradigm i.e. no hidden state changes.

 <img align="right" src="https://gitlab.com/xonq/mycotools/-/raw/master/misc/ablogo.png">